Pumpkin Curry Soup

 • If you are using raw pumpkin, cut it into smaller cubes to make it cook faster.

-• Roast the pumpkin before adding it to the soup to give it hints of delightful caramelized flavor.
+• For a smoky flavor, roast the pumpkin before adding it to the soup.

 Storage instructions